thinkst/canarytools-docs/docs/incidents/incident-objects.md

 </div>

 ## Custom TCP Service Request
-The Custom TCP Service module let’s the Canary administrator create simple services that either immediately print a banner on connection, or wait for the client to send data before responding.
+The Custom TCP Service module lets the Canary administrator create simple services that either immediately prints a banner on connection, or wait for the client to send data before responding.

 <div class="section-container">
   <div class="details-content">